Sergio0694/quickup/README.md

 * `-p` | `--preset`: An optional preset to quickly filter common file types [documents|images|music|videos|code|VS|UWP].
 * `-b` | `--beep`: play a short feedback sound when the requested operation completes.
 * `-v` | `--verbose`: display additional info after analyzing the source directory.
-* `id`: an optional backup id, to keep multiple backups in the same directory with different versions.
+* `--id`: an optional backup id, to keep multiple backups in the same directory with different versions.
 * `--source-current`: use the current working directory as the source path.
 * `--multithread` : automatically parallelize the backup creation on the available CPU threads.
 * `--threads` : when combined with `multithread`, specifies the maximum number of threads to use.